GravityKit/GravityExport-Lite/readme.txt

 * Feature: Wrapped values in value objects, so we can be more specific in Excel for cell-type-hinting
 * Feature: NumberField added that uses the NumberValue type for Excel
 * Feature: Added filters to typehint cell values.
 See FAQ for more info.
-* Enhancement: updated cell > url implementation.
+* Enhancement: updated cell > URL implementation.
 Each cell can be set individually now.
 See FAQ for more info.
 * Upgraded to PHP 5.6 for minimal dependency.
 Last version with PHP 5.3 was 1.2.3 (sorry for the mix up, the new renderer forced my hand, and I forgot about this, otherwise the versioning had gone up sooner.)

 = 1.2.4 =
 * Enhancement: moved away from deprecated PhpExcel to PhpSpreadsheet (Thanks @ravloony).
-* Enhancement: composer.json update to wordpress-plugin for easier installation with bedrock.
+* Enhancement: `composer.json` update to `wordpress-plugin` for easier installation with bedrock.
 * Enhancement: Metadata now uses GFExport to get all metadata; so a row now has all metadata.
 Can still be disabled.
 * Feature: New ListField transformer.
 Splits list fields into it's own excel columns, with newline-seperated values per column.
 * Feature: New meta fields transformer.
 Special filter hooks for meta fields with `gfexcel_meta_value`.